United States airdate: May 10, 2002

 - Torso with a View: When SpongeBob tries to clean the dollar with a high-pressure hose, it leaves a hole through Patrick's body, minus the part blocked by the dollar and Patrick's hands.

-- Vengeful Vending Machine: SpongeBob gets the idea to use another dollar to replace Mr. Krabs' first dollar earned, but Patrick uses the only bill he had to get candy from a vending machine.
-The machine keeps rejecting his dollar, and each time it does SpongeBob begs Patrick to give it back.
+- Vengeful Vending Machine: Patrick gets the idea to use another dollar to replace Mr. Krabs' first dollar earned.
+Unfortunately, Patrick forgets his own plan just seconds after saying it and the only bill he had he uses to get candy from a vending machine.
+The machine keeps rejecting his dollar, and each time it does SpongeBob begs Patrick to pull it back out.
 Eventually, Patrick gets his candy, and they're back to square one.